helpscout/helpscout-api-php/README.md

 $client = ApiClientFactory::createClient();

+// Set Client credentials if using that grant type.
+Using this approach will lazily fetch an access token on-demand
+// when needed.
+$client->useClientCredentials($appId, $appSecret);

-// Set Auth token directly if you have it
+// Set Access token directly if you have it
 $client->setAccessToken('abc123');

-// Set Client credentials if using that grant type
-$client->useClientCredentials($appId, $appSecret);

 // Use a refresh token to get a new access token
 $client->useRefreshToken($appId, $appSecret, $refreshToken);